samoylv/WPG/docs/tutorials/1/Tutorial_case_1.rst

     def create_CRL(directory=None, voids_params=None, *args, **keywrds):
         """
-        This function build CLR or load it from file if it was created befor.
+        This function build CLR or load it from file if it was created beforehand.
         Out/input filename builded as sequence of function parameters.

         Adiitinal parameters (*args) passed to srwlib.srwl_opt_setup_CRL function